1933476828-ship-it/Hybrid-Neural-Decoder-for-Hand-Trajectory-Estimation-/README.md

 - rehabilitation robotics,
 - low-latency human-machine interfaces.

-Although the current decoder was developed for an offline competition dataset, the same design principles are relevant to real-time neural interfaces where computational efficiency and causal prediction are essential.
+Although developed for a competition dataset, the same ideas are applicable to neural interfaces where real-time prediction, low computational cost, and causal decoding are important.

 ---

 ## Limitations

-The current decoder has several limitations:
+The current method has several limitations:

-- It relies on stereotyped direction-conditioned trajectory priors.
+- It relies on stereotyped direction-specific mean trajectories.
-- The displacement regressor is global rather than direction-specific.
+- The displacement regression model is global rather than direction-specific.
-- The fusion schedule is manually designed rather than learned.
+- The fusion schedule is manually designed instead of learned.
 - The angular constraint is heuristic and does not explicitly model uncertainty.
-- The model does not include a full probabilistic state-space formulation such as a Kalman filter.
+- It does not include a full probabilistic state-space model such as a Kalman filter.

 ---